How To (Actually) Keep Your New Years Resolutions: A Psychologist’s Perspective

 Psychological barriers will differ from person to person, and depend on the particular resolution goal.
 If we continue to look at the goal of being healthier, a number of psychological barriers could arise to impede progress.
 This could include feeling self-conscious, demotivated and stressed.

 Firstly, feeling self-conscious or uncomfortable going to the gym is not uncommon.
 Individuals often report avoiding the gym because they do not fit a particular ‘look’ and therefore fear derision.
 Psychologists often hear clients say ‘I will begin going to the gym once I lose a few more kilos’.
 This, of course, leads to a ‘catch-22’ situation and can be self-sabotaging.
-The psychological barrier here is the fear of social judgement (or social anxiety), which includes shame, embarrassment and low self-esteem.
+The psychological barrier here is the fear of social judgement (or social anxiety) as well as negative self-talk, which includes shame, embarrassment and low self-esteem.

 Another common psychological barrier to resolution goal achievement is that people do not prepare themselves for the psychological discomfort associated with progressing in goals.
-For example, people have the intention to exercise but do not have the motivation when it is time to exercise (or ‘action’ their goal).
+For instance, people have the intention to exercise but do not have the motivation when it is time to exercise (or ‘action’ their goal).
 To put it simply, the resolution sounds good in theory, but people are not psychologically ready to ‘push through the pain’ involved in achieving their goals.
+Support groups with similar goals can be a valuable addition to your general social support network.

-Overcoming psychological barriers to New Years Resolutions involve raising awareness of your emotions through a continual process of self-reflection.
+Overcoming psychological barriers to keep your New Year’s resolutions involves raising awareness of your emotions through a continual process of self-reflection.
 Once the particular emotions and thoughts that pose a barrier to progress are identified, then strategies can be put in place to overcome them.

 The theory is that if we understand the emotions at play during this period, we are better able to plan strategies to combat them for better decision making.
 For example, if the thought identified is ‘I don’t want to go to the gym, it’s so boring’, then we can create strategies to combat boredom.
 This, in turn, will increase the likelihood of going to the gym.

 Another example might be that you feel ‘too tired, I don’t want to push myself anymore’.
-By identifying this, we can strategies to plan to go to the gym at times where we have more energy such as during lunchtime or after work when you normally feel more energised.
+By identifying this, we can strategies to plan to go to the gym at times when we have more energy, such as during lunchtime or after work when you normally feel more energised.

 Our team of experienced psychologists can assist with issues with self-esteem and other individual mental health issues.
-With locations in Hurstville, Sydney CBD and Chatswood, get in touch with us to see how we can help you with your goals.
+With locations in Burwood, Hurstville, Sydney CBD, Castle Hill and Chatswood, get in touch with us to see how we can help you with your goals.